-A Short Hike is much more different than your average adventure game.
+A Short Hike is very different to your average adventure game.
 There aren’t any demons for you to fend off or crazy worlds to explore.
-Instead, you get what it says on the tin – “A Short Hike.”
+Instead, you get exactly what it says on the tin; “A Short Hike”.

 Players will follow marked trails, making their way up to the summit of a small hill.

 There are lots of things to do on the way, such as fishing or swimming, and no time limit for you to keep track of.